Building GrapheneOS

 Generating delta updates

 Incremental updates shipping only the changes between two versions can be generated as a much more efficient way of shipping updates than a full update package containing the entire operating system.
 The GrapheneOS Updater app will automatically use a delta update if one exists for going directly from the currently installed version to the latest release.
 In order to generate a delta update, the original signed target files package for both the source version and target version are needed.
-The script/generate_delta.sh
+The script/generate-delta.sh

 script provides a wrapper script for generating delta updates by passing the device, source version build number and target version build number.
 For example: